mirzapolat/mirzapolat/README.md

-### A turtle 🐢 a day keeps boredom away.
+A turtle 🐢 a day keeps boredom away.
-I hope you'll find what you're looking for...